pconstr/node-leveldb/README.md

-Usage with npm install is currently borked.
-The leveldb code was switched to be done via git submodule which does not work when installing with npm.
-A new solution will need to be derived but is as of yet unknown.

 # Node-LevelDB

 The leveldb library provides a persistent key value store.
 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key value store according to a user-specified comparator function.